 We may earn money or products from the companies mentioned in this post.

-I am so stressed out just trying to pick the right headline for this post, so please bear with me if it isn’t particularly click-baity, lol, and don’t be surprised if you come back later and it’s changed.
+I was so stressed out just trying to pick the right headline for this post, so please bear with me if it isn’t particularly click-baity, lol, and don’t be surprised if you come back later and it’s changed.

 What does the word ‘relax’ evoke for you?
 For me, I often associate it with that Frankie Goes to Hollywood song lyric ‘relax, don’t do it.’
 The online Webster’s dictionary’s fourth definition is “to relieve from nervous tension.”